angrymouse/blog/Handshake-common-mistakes-when-looking-in-project.md

 # Handshake: COmmon mistakes when looking into the project.
 Hey namers!
 Today I've been sitting in Handshake DNS discord, and accidently looked into #shitpost channel.
 Then found [this article](https://akshat.sh/posts/handshake-scam/).
 I've read it, and obviously I understood that person didn't dig enough and didn't ask question "why?".
 Then I thought and understood that everybody can make such mistakes when looking in handshake.
-So I decided to answer to author of this post and everybody else who will have same questions as author of it.
+So I decided to answer to author of this post and everybody else who will have same questions.

 So let's start.